Putin raises tension on Ukraine, suspends START nuclear pact

 U.S. President Joe Biden, speaking in Poland a day after his surprise visit to Ukraine, did not mention the START suspension but blasted Putin for the invasion.
 He pledged continued support for Ukraine despite “hard and bitter days ahead.”

-“Democracies of the world will stand guard over freedom today, tomorrow and forever,” he said at Warsaw's landmark Royal Castle before a cheering crowd of Polish citizens and Ukrainian refugees.
+“Democracies of the world will stand guard over freedom today, tomorrow and forever,” Biden said at Warsaw's landmark Royal Castle before a cheering crowd of Poles and Ukrainian refugees.

-Putin's announcement about the START Treaty was the second time in recent days the Ukraine war showed it could spread into perilous new terrain, after Blinken told China over the weekend that it would be a “serious problem” if Beijing provided arms and ammunition to Russia.
+Putin's announcement was the second time in recent days the Ukraine war showed it could spread into perilous new terrain, after Blinken told China over the weekend that it would be a “serious problem” if Beijing provided arms and ammunition to Russia.

 China and Russia have aligned their foreign policies to oppose Washington.
 Beijing has refused to condemn Russia’s invasion or atrocities against civilians in Ukraine, while strongly criticizing Western economic sanctions on Moscow.
 Late last year, Russia and China held joint naval drills.